 Students who are not residents of California, or students who are the recipients of third-party payor tuition and course costs such as workforce investment vouchers or rehabilitation funding, are not eligible for protection under and recovery from the Student Tuition Recovery Fund.

-Please refer to the catalog section titled "Federal Return of Title IV Funds Policy" (Page 15) or see the Financial Aid department at the campus for further detail that may affect the return of federal funds.
+Please refer to the catalog section titled "Federal Return of Title IV Funds Policy for further detail that may affect the return of federal funds.